 In another large bowl, whisk together the rest of the ingredients.

 More specifically, begin by whisking 3 room temperature eggs for a few minutes.
-Add 1 cup of granulated sugar and continue to whisk together for an additional 2-3 minutes.
+Add 1 cup of granulated white sugar and continue to whisk together for an additional 2-3 minutes.

-Next, add ¾ cup of vegetable oil, ¼ cup of applesauce, ¾ cup of orange juice, 1 cup of honey and 1 cup of lukewarm (not hot) coffee or tea; whisk together properly.
+Next, add ¾ cup of vegetable oil, ¼ cup of applesauce, ¾ cup of orange juice, 1 cup honey and 1 cup of lukewarm (not hot) coffee or tea; whisk together properly.

-Whisk only until the batter comes together.
+Whisk only until the cake batter comes together.
 You will notice that the batter will be on the thin side.

 How to remove a bundt cake from the pan